andrew/ultimate-awesome/README.md

 - [awesome-pyladies-creations](https://github.com/cosimameyer/awesome-pyladies-creations) - 👩‍💻 Repository with Awesome PyLadies' content.
 - [awesome-sound-source-localization](https://github.com/fyjneverfollows/awesome-sound-source-localization) - A tutorial for Sound Source Localization researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for Sound Source Localization, and make them universally accessible and useful.
 - [awesome-gno](https://github.com/gnoverse/awesome-gno) - Curated list of great gno.land resources by the community.
-- [Awesome-Video-World-Models](https://github.com/hit-perfect/Awesome-Video-World-Models) - A Mechanistic View on Video Generation as World Models: State and Dynamics.
 - [awesome-alternative-splicing](https://github.com/HussainAther/awesome-alternative-splicing) - Alternative splicing resource.
 - [awesome-JAXtronomy](https://github.com/JAXtronomy/awesome-JAXtronomy) - Curated list of astronomy/astrophysics code packages using JAX.
 - [awesome-lightpanda](https://github.com/lightpanda-io/awesome-lightpanda) - A curated list of cool things people are building with Lightpanda.